jonshipman/noaa-stormevents/README.md

 ``NOAAStormEvents`` takes two parameters, type``[0]`` and suppressLogs``[1]``.
 Type can be one of 'details', 'locations', or 'fatalities'.
 Supply null to loop over everything.
 If you supply true in the second spot, stdout logging will be suppressed.

+``NOAAStormEvents.onlyNew`` mirrors ``NOAAStormEvents`` with the exception of only parsing and returning new links.

+``getCacheFiles.setCachePath`` will allow you to change the cache path from .cache to any dir of your choosing.
+Must be set before running any of the other functions, otherwise .cache will be used/created.

 ## Exports

 In addition to the default export, you also have access to the following: